trouve-antoine/react-redux-socket/README.md

 That is, `translator2` and `translator3` will be able to access `socket_meta.user` as specified by `clientActionTranslator`.

 Translators are only called on actions from the client to the server, before sending to the server.
+They are called with the following parameters:

+- `action`: the action as returned by the previous translator
+- `getState`: the redux function to access the application's state

 ### Client-side initialization hooks